4 best Sri Lanka safari tours: A Wildlife Adventure Guide

 Day 1 of the Sri Lanka safari tour

-Meet and greet by driver-guide and leave for Sinharaja rain forest.
-In the afternoon rainforest trek with our nature guide.
-Your 6 days Sri Lanka safari tour begins with the walking tour of Sinhraja rainforest.
+Meet and greet the driver-guide and leave for Sinharaja rain forest.
+In the afternoon, go on a rainforest trek with our nature guide.
+Your 6 days Sri Lanka safari tour begins with a walking tour of Sinhraja rainforest.
 The walking tour lasts between 3-5 hours, however, the duration is depends on your interest.
 Our nature guide will show you around the rainforest and enabling you to learn about, trees, plants, veins, insects, birds and many other animals.
 Dinner and overnight stay in hotel in Sinharaja.

 Day 2 of the Sri Lanka safari tour

-On the day 2 of the Sri Lanka safari tour the travellers head on to Horton plains national park after the breakfast.
-You will stop on the way to do a whitewater rafting in kitulgala.
+On day 2 of the Sri Lanka safari tour, the travellers head on to Horton plains national park after breakfast.
+You will stop on the way to do some whitewater rafting in kitulgala.
 The whitewater rafting lasts about 2 hours.
-After the whitewater rafting the journey continue futher towards the horton plains national park and ther tarevllers reach the hill country resort toward the late afternoon, check-in the hotel and leisure.
-In teh afternoon the travellers can explore th city of Nuwara Eliya their own and thje city is located very close to teh hotel.
+After the whitewater rafting, the journey continues further towards the horton plains national Park, and the tourists reach the hill country resort toward late afternoon, check-in the hotel and leisure.
+In the afternoon, travelers can explore the city of Nuwara Eliya their own and the city is located very close to the hotel.
 Dinner and overnight stay in Nuwara Eliya.

 Day 3 of the Sri Lanka safari tour